serasset/virtuoso_appearing_graphs_testcase/README.md

 Your http server will be bound to port 8998 (so that it won't conflict with an eventual existing server), to ease debugging, you can bind the 8998 port to 8890 on your client machine using ssh.

+4. put some pressure to the server by replaying real http connection received in deployment